roelandmoors/rsc-bootstrap-demo/README.md

 }
 ```

-You should now get an error:
+Now you get an error:
 `You're importing a component that imports client-only.
 It only works in a Client Component but none of its parents are marked with "use client", so they're Server Components by default.`

 The solution is easy.
 Add `"use client";` at the top of `components/Accordion.jsx`

-You should have a working accordion now, but not themed.
+You have a working accordion now, but not themed.

 ## Theming the accordion